apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 - Start Date: (2022-06-17)

 # Summary
-This RFC proposes two TIR intrinsics and an additional annotation to the TIR software pipeline transform, to express asynchrony **within the device code**.
+This RFC proposes TIR constructs for invoking and synchronizing asynchronous operations, to express asynchrony **within the device code**.
+Building on the propposed constructs, we introduce "asynchronous stage" in the TIR software pipeline.
 Asynchrony is prevalent on the host (runtime) side, and this proposal is the first step toward bringing the notion of an asynchronous operation in the generated code.

 The most important component we should agree on is the model of synchronization: Coming up with a design that is general enough to be useful for diverse backends, while making sure that the chosen design can be translated to a low-level synchronization model of a particular backend, is highly non-trivial.
 The approach described in this document is motivated by a use case for NVIDIA GPUs, but we took some cares so that the design can be adopted by other backends.
 For example, if a backend has an asynchronous DMA engine, vector and tensor unit, we can specify that each of them runs asynchronously in different stages in a pipeline, with necessary synchronization between them.

-The proposed model may have diverged from conventional ones, but we believe that this is a good fit for the TIR software pipeline specifically.

 # Asynchronous stage in a software pipeline